MEng-MIF-Group-Project/webserver/README.md

-# Omelette
+# MIF Group Project Webserver
-Omlette is a webserver written in NodeJS, Express, and Pug which allows chemists in the MIF easy use of our MEng group project found at [MEng-MIF-Group-Project](https://github.com/MEng-MIF-Group-Project)
+The webserver written in NodeJS, Express, and Pug which allows chemists in the MIF easy use of our MEng group project found at [MEng-MIF-Group-Project](https://github.com/MEng-MIF-Group-Project)

 ## Setting up your own environment
  1. Install [NodeJS LTS](https://nodejs.org/en/) (I'm on 10.16.3)